Cake celebration 1

 Preheat oven to 325F

-Combine flour, baking powder, and salt, sift 3 times.
+Combine flour, baking powder, and salt, and sift three times.

-Place egg yolks and whole egg right into a bowl with beaters or whisk attachment, beat until frothy, upload one cup sugar step by step, and beat until thick fluffy, and mild in coloration, about 5 mins.
+Place egg yolks and whole egg right into a bowl with beaters or whisk attachment, beat until frothy, add one cup sugar step by step, and beat until thick, fluffy, and mild in coloration, about 5 mins.

 Slowly pour in oil in a constant move and add orange zest; keep beating for approximately one minute longer.